 For the vibrato, we want a medium-fast LFO speed with a low amount of pitch modulation.
-In Repro, vibrato is applied by activated the Freq A and Freq B buttons in the Mod Wheel section and then raising the mod wheel slightly.
+In Repro, vibrato is applied by activating the Freq A and Freq B buttons in the Mod Wheel section and then raising the mod wheel slightly.
 Set the LFO rate to 67 for the same vibrato speed as Twist.
 To have more control over the modulation amount, you can set the lower and higher modulation limits by adjusting the red and white triangles next to the mod wheel.
 I also applied delay and vibrato to the patch using Repro’s onboard effects.

 Check the video out below to hear the Repro patch in action.
 The layered piano in the video came from NI’s Alicia’s Keys library processed with ValhallaRoom.

 Dawn Chorus is a dreamy ballad composed of simple, warm Prophet keys and Thom Yorke’s spoken word over the top.
 Although the synth patch sounds reasonably simple, if you listen closely on headphones, you’ll notice the voices are panned differently around the stereo spectrum; the highest voice being panned hard-left and the middle voice slightly to the right.
 The bass voice also appears to have been processed different, being slightly more driven than the higher voices.
 To achieve this, the synth performance would have been first recorded via MIDI.
-This MIDI track would have then been split into the separate voices and each voice sent to the Prophet-6 to be rerecorded separately.
+This MIDI track would have then been split into separate voices and each voice sent to the Prophet-6 to be rerecorded separately.
 The different recordings can then be mixed, processed, and panned separately, to create a much deeper sound.

-To create the basic synth patch, use a single square wave with the pulse-width set to around 10, creating a narrow pulse wave.
+To create the basic synth patch in u-he Repro-5, use a single square wave with the pulse-width set to around 10, creating a narrow pulse wave.
 Set both the cutoff and the envelope amount knobs to just below 11 o’clock, and set keyboard amount to 9 o’clock, which will set up a dark sounding pluck.
 For the envelope times, set sustain to halfway and decay time to almost 3 o’clock.
 For the detuned vibrato effect, activate the Freq A and Freq B buttons in the Wheel Mod section, raise the LFO speed to just over halfway, and raise the mod wheel knob slightly (a value of 1-3) to create a subtle rising and falling of pitch.
 You can also add some grit by raising the noise oscillator’s volume to halfway.

 To easily split notes across multiple patches in Ableton, you can create three MIDI tracks with an instance of your synth on each track.
 Set each of these MIDI tracks to receive MIDI from a master MIDI track, which you can control with a MIDI keyboard.
 You can then get creative with Ableton’s Pitch MIDI effect, using the range and lowest parameters to select the incoming range of MIDI notes.
 The pitch device below is set to only receive MIDI notes from E3 to E5 (24 steps) and will ignore any notes above or below this range.
 Use one of these devices on each of your three synth tracks to select the ranges of each voice, preferably with no overlap.